2020PB/police-brutality/reports/Virginia.md

 * https://twitter.com/greg_doucette/status/1287252197487648768

-### Police tear gas protestors | July 25th
+### Police tear gas protesters | July 25th

-After a truck has been lit on fire, allegedly by protestors, police respond by firing tear gas at the crowd.
+After a truck has been lit on fire, allegedly by protesters, police respond by firing tear gas at the crowd.
 A fire crew later arrived to douse the fire.

 tags: protester, tear-gas